bees4honey/mobile_vin_scanner/README.md

 # Mobile VIN Scanner SDK

+This repo contains source files for native development only.
+If you need Phonegap plugin use https://github.com/bees4honey/mobile_vin_scanner_phonegap instead.

 This is repo for Mobile VIN Scanner SDK created and maintained by bees4honey.

 Mobile VIN Scanner SDK allows developers to quickly embed VIN scanning functionality into their iOS, Android and PhoneGap powered apps.